Celebrating 50 Years! -A Conversation with Mary Jo Williams, AnswerLine’s First Operator

 September is National Sewing Month!
 “Sew” it “seams” we should take time to honor the history of sewing and celebrate those who enjoy this art form or craft.
 National Sewing Month was first celebrated in 1982 after President Ronald Reagan signed a proclamation “in recognition of the importance of home sewing to our Nation.”

 While sewing might imply the use of a sewing machine, it encompasses the many ways of stitching with thread and needle—garments, home décor, embroidery, needlepoint, cross-stitch, quilting, and all other forms of drawing a thread and needle through a medium.
-Sewing is a hobby enjoyed by millions of people from all walks of life throughout the world.
+Sewing is both a skill and a creative hobby enjoyed by millions of people from all walks of life around the world.

 The art of sewing dates back to 25,000 B.C.E. when sewing was used to make clothing and shelter.
 Early materials consisted mostly of hides from animals and plant leaves.
 Thin strips of animal hide or long fibers drawn from plants made the first threads with bone and ivory being the first forms of needles.
 Thomas Saint is credited with the invention of the sewing machine in 1750 followed by Isaac Singer’s prototype in 1851 that was to become the basis for the mechanization of sewing and the standard for the modern sewing machines we have today.
 Prior to the 19th century, sewing was done by hand which allowed for perfecting skills as well as developing techniques for creative and decorative stitching.